alemart/encantar-js/docs/api/viewport.md

 ### resize

 The viewport has been resized.
-This may happen when the user resizes the window of the web browser or when the mobile device is flipped.
+This will happen when the user resizes the window of the web browser or when the mobile device is flipped.

 **Example**